How to Clean Cowboy Boots

 Boot care is essential for getting maximum performance and life out of your boots.
-We've put together this comprehensive guide to show you how to clean cowboy boots properly, along with some extra tips and hacks for cleaning leather cowboy boots.
+We've put together this comprehensive guide to show you how to clean cowboy boots properly, along with additional tips and tricks for cleaning leather cowboy boots.

 Note: The following instructions are for cleaning leather cowboy boots, and should not be used for suede or distressed nubuck.